 The RTST is delighted to be running the 2017 RTST Director Award Scheme (Scheme) with Nuffield Southampton Theatres (NST), in partnership with Theatr Clwyd and English Touring Theatre (ETT).

-The winner of the RTST Director Award 2017 will get the unique opportunity to direct a full-scale, fully-funded production of a classic play, to be co-produced by Nuffield Southampton Theatres, English Touring Theatre and Theatr Clwyd in 2018.
+Chelsea Walker was awarded the RTST Director Award 2017, and will get the unique opportunity to direct a full-scale, fully-funded production of a classic play, to be co-produced by Nuffield Southampton Theatres, English Touring Theatre and Theatr Clwyd in 2018.

-Candidates are invited to pitch their vision for a bold, radical re-working of a classic British or European play in response to contemporary issues, particularly those relating to our national identity.
-The winner’s production will première in the main house of NST’s new city centre theatre, NST City and play for three weeks in the Anthony Hopkins Theatre at Theatr Clwyd.
-Between these dates, the production will tour the main houses of theatres across the UK.
+Candidates were invited to pitch their vision for a bold, radical re-working of a classic British or European play in response to contemporary issues, particularly those relating to our national identity.
+The production, which will run from March to June, will premiere in the main house of NST’s new city-centre theatre, NST City, before going on a tour of the main houses of theatres across the UK, concluding with a run in the Anthony Hopkins Theatre at Theatr Clwyd.

-The RTST Director Award 2017 will be awarded to an up-and-coming director for demonstration of exceptional directorial skills in a rigorous competitive process.
-Short-listed candidates will be invited to workshops to demonstrate their directorial skills, before a final interview stage.
+The RTST Director Award 2017 is awarded to an up-and-coming director for demonstration of exceptional directorial skills in a rigorous competitive process.
+Short-listed candidates were invited to workshops to demonstrate their directorial skills, before a final interview stage.

-The winner will be selected by a Selection Panel of distinguished theatre practitioners, namely:
+The winner was selected by a Selection Panel of distinguished theatre practitioners, namely:

 - Samuel Hodges, Director / CEO, NST (Chair)